 (d).
 Fourth Year.
-During the Fall semester of the fourth year, part-time students are required to take Mastering Legal Principles II (3 credits), and either Wills Trust & Estates, Domestic Relations, Sales, Advanced Evidence, Advanced Criminal Procedure, Remedies or Sales & Secured Transactions (as may be offered).
-During the Spring semester, students are required to take Mastering Legal Skills II (3 credits), and to the extent not previously satisfied, either Wills Trust & Estates, Domestic Relations, Sales, Advanced Evidence, Advanced Criminal Procedure, Remedies or Sales & Secured Transactions (as may be offered), after which, these students should have completed all of required courses and may take up to 2-5 credits in electives.
+During the Fall semester of the fourth year, part-time students are required to take Mastering Legal Principles II (3 credits), and Wills Trust & Estates, Domestic Relations, Sales, Advanced Evidence, Criminal Procedure: Adjudication, Remedies, Sales, or Secured Transactions (as may be offered).
+During the Spring semester, students are required to take Mastering Legal Skills (3 credits), and to the extent not previously satisfied, either Wills Trust & Estates, Domestic Relations, Sales, Advanced Evidence, Criminal Procedure: Adjudication, Remedies, Sales, or Secured Transactions (as may be offered), after which, these students should have completed all of required courses and may take up to 2-5 credits in electives.